VS1245/P2P-Lending-Bot/README.md

-# P2P Lending Bot

-## Peer-to-Peer Lending Telegram Bot:
+# Peer-to-Peer Lending Telegram Bot:

 This Telegram bot facilitates peer-to-peer lending, allowing users to create, join, and manage lending groups, as well as request and lend money within those groups.